Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 Why now?

-Because we are only just starting to appreciate how so many of the health challenges and diseases that we are facing in our modern world relate back to how we are triggering our genes and the cumulative effect lifestyle decisions can have not only on our genes and therefore our health but the health of our children and grandchildren.
-This means that your current health picture has been potentially influenced by the chemical and toxin exposure both your parents and grandparents faced, their nutrition and mental health.
+Because we are only just starting to appreciate how so many of the health challenges and diseases that we are facing in our modern world relate back to how we are triggering our genes.
+How the cumulative effect lifestyle decisions can have not only on our genes and therefore our health, but on the health of our children and grandchildren.
+This means that our current health picture has been potentially influenced by the chemical and toxin exposure both our parents and grandparents faced, their nutrition and their mental health.

 The exciting part is that – at one time, we thought that our genes were our destiny.
 We believed genes couldn’t be changed, altered, or modified however, our genetic makeup is no longer thought of as something that defines our destiny.
-Unless you have a rare genetic marker for one of the few diseases known to be caused by a defective gene, the way you live your life influences your fate more than your genes.
+Unless we have a rare genetic marker for one of the few diseases known to be caused by a defective gene, the way we live our life influences our fate more than your genes.

-That means the ball is back in your court!
+That means the ball is back in our court!

 Back to methylation.